-The United States Postal Service (USPS) is the second-largest employer in the US and has a reputation for being fair, honest and supportive.
+The United States Postal Service (USPS) (or US post office) is the second-largest employer in the US and has a reputation for being fair, honest and supportive.

 It has seemingly endless career and career development opportunities, competitive salaries and some of the best employee benefits in the country.

 Furthermore, as an employee, you are supported and encouraged to pursue your career goals.

 Therefore, many Americans apply for positions within the US Postal Service.

 To help filter the number of USPS job candidates during recruitment, the USPS requires everyone to sit pre-employment exams to test specific skills and abilities after sending in a successful job application.

 There are many different exams, but the USPS 474 exam is the first virtual entry assessment (VEA) you will complete when applying for mail-carrying roles.

 Such roles include:

 - City Carrier

 The virtual entry assessment is a computer-based exam that you need to be prepared for as you only have 72 hours to complete it.